axelvaldez/radical-companies/_posts/Blog/2022-05-04-radical-companies-for-the-impatient.markdown

 </div>

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">The <span style="font-size:smaller; ">RADICAL</span> Model</h1>
- <h2 style="font-size:30px; font-family:Courier New, monospace; ">Businesses-as-Dictatorships Hurt Us</h2>
+ <h2>Businesses-as-Dictatorships Hurt Us</h2>
-  <p>Our collapsing climate, the gaping wealth gap, discrimation against people of color, the exploitation of women.
-These and but a few of the inescapable side-effects of the system we live in, a system based on domination.
+  <p>Our collapsing climate, the gaping wealth gap, discrimation, exploitation, etc. These are but a few of the inescapable side-effects of the system we live in, a system based on domination.
 A system that &ldquo;divides, demonizes, and causes us to suspend our intincts toward better.&rdquo;<a id="bm01" href="#en01"><sup>1&nbsp;</sup></a> But it has also brought us abundance.
 We don not want to throw the baby out with the bathwater.
 We need a generative way of relating to one another, a different paradigm.
 As we see it, companies are the place to start, they are the appropriate incubators for what comes next.</p>
   <p>Nature follows a simple path to create big beautiful things out of small, unpretentious ones.
 From a tiny seed to a mighty oak tree.
 We don’t think that a long list of principles or color scales or a 17 page constitution are necessary, or even helpful, to make a fundamental change.
 Eventually, these can become dogma, a form of force, and get in the way.</p>
   <p> With that in mind, we came up with what we think are the most basic foundations to support our coming together to share work and wealth.</p>
- <h2 style="font-size:30px; font-family:Courier New, monospace; ">Easy-to-Remember Foundation for a <span style="font-size:smaller; ">RADICAL</span> Company</h2>
+ <h2>Easy-to-Remember Foundation for a <span style="font-size:smaller; ">RADICAL</span> Company</h2>
   <p>In the RADICAL world, a company is what we call a group of people who come together to build something bigger than themselves.
 In fact, the word "company" comes from the Latin prefix <em>con-</em>, meaning together, and <em>pan</em>, meaning bread: people who break bread together.</p>
   <p>Every company is different because the people who embody it are different, and every company must find its own way.
 What fundamentally makes a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> company different from a <SPAN STYLE="FONT-SIZE: SMALLER; ">FIAT</SPAN> business is that it starts from a simple foundation of interdependence,</p>
   <table align="center">